Carmack is obviously a very smart dude, so why is he so confident about self-driving cars?

 Anonymous

 Same here, lived most my life in Russia and last decade in Germany.
-Fuck trains.
+Frick trains.

 The ONLY time I'd choose a train is if there is a multiple-days trip and it goes directly to where I want.